: Multnomah Falls by NW Arts & Recreation

 Take Advantage of the Non-Summer Months

-“We’re going to see it change even more,” says Sandra Slattery, executive director at Ashland Chamber of Commerce, noting that smoky summers have become the norm, not the exception.
-Ashland is not only home to the world-renown Oregon Shakespeare Festival but is famous for its rich culinary and outdoor recreation scenes.
+“We’re going to see it change even more,” says Sandra Slattery, executive director at the Ashland Chamber of Commerce, noting that smoky summers have become the norm, not the exception.
+Ashland is not only home to the world-renowned Oregon Shakespeare Festival, which has managed to thrive despite wildfire impacts in recent years.
+See their lineup of 10 inspiring productions between March and October, and book a trip to get a dose of culture as well as Ashland’s rich culinary and outdoor-recreation scenes.
 Especially magical are fall and spring for less-crowded mountain biking trails and water adventures in Southern Oregon, and winter skiing at Mt.
-Ashland is always worth the trip, with a free shuttle that carries visitors to the mountain from downtown.
+Ashland is always worth the trip.

-If you tend to travel in summer, consider visiting some of your favorite spots in other seasons: Try winter storm-watching from comfy lodging in Astoria or Yachats, for example, or snowshoeing in the Wallowa Mountains.
+If you tend to travel in summer, consider visiting some of your favorite spots in other seasons: Try winter storm-watching from comfy lodging in Astoria or Yachats, for example.
+Snowshoeing in the Wallowa Mountains with a stay at Wallowa Lake Lodge is a glorious way to experience the snowy peaks.

-You can also show your support by patronizing eco-friendly hotels and inns.
-The Oxford Hotel in Bend, for example, runs on 100% renewable energy, runs a robust recycling program and works with local vendors for organic, refillable products like shampoo and soap to reduce single-use waste.
+You can also show your support by supporting eco-friendly hotels and inns.
+The Oxford Hotel in Bend, for example, runs on 100% renewable energy; operates a robust recycling program; and works with local vendors for organic, refillable products like shampoo and soap to reduce single-use waste.
 You may find you sleep better on the hotel’s natural mattresses, made from rubber-tree latex and soy foam.

 A group of people hike down a trail with the mountains in the distance